rashkov/graphlytic/README.md

 # graphlytic
-A search engine built on Spark
+A search engine over the Wikipedia dataset, built using Spark, Redis, and Flask.

 This is a monorepo housing three codebases: graphlytic -- Spark code for calculating a reverse index on the Wikipedia dataset